CON-0020

 Metanoia in the Hermetic Tradition

 The Corpus Hermeticum's account of metanoia is particularly important for the project.
 The first tractate, Poimandres, is a visionary cosmogony in which the divine Nous reveals to Hermes the nature of reality and the soul's descent into and ascent from matter.
-The tractate closes with Hermes commissioned to teach humanity what he has learned; what he has learned is precisely the path of metanoia: the transformation by which the soul recovers its divine nature after its descent into material existence.
+The tractate closes with Hermes commissioned to teach humanity what he has learned; what he has learned is the path of metanoia: the transformation by which the soul recovers its divine nature after its descent into material existence.

 The tenth Hermetic tractate, The Mind to Hermes (Nous pros Hermes), speaks of metanoia as a divine gift, not a human achievement but a divine action that transforms the human nous.
 The soul that receives metanoia is turned away from the pleasures of matter and turned toward the divine reality it had forgotten.
 This is the Hermetic version of what the Eleusinian Mysteries enacted ritually: a metanoia administered through sacred ritual rather than through philosophical teaching or divine vision.